 You can use your website as a tool to attract qualified employees.
-If you run a small eCommerce business, you may find it hard to compete with bigger organizations when it comes to paying and conditions.
+If you run a small eCommerce business, you may find it hard to compete with bigger organizations regarding pay and conditions.
 A professional site that constantly ranks highly on mobile search results can give a good impression to prospective candidates.
-With over 90% of job seekers in the United States reportedly using their mobile devices in their job-seeking activities, it is more important than ever that your website is fully optimized for smartphone and tablet
+With over 90% of job seekers in the United States reportedly using their mobile devices in their job-seeking activities, it is more important than ever that your website is fully optimized for smartphones and tablets.

 - Mobile Vs. Desktop Usage (Latest Data For 2020)

 - Mobile marketing statistics compilation

 - 2019 Hiring Statistics, Trends & Data: The Ultimate List of Recruitment Stats

 - 78% of Candidates Would Apply to Jobs from Mobile